 6. I poked the tip into the center of the tissue paper flower and then wrapped the wire around the stem to secure.
 You could also bend the tip of the fake flower stem to create a hook to wrap the flower and the wire around.
 I did a few each way.
 Cover the wire with florist tape.

 In this photo you can see I have most of the tissue paper flowers attached to the fake bouquet stems.

 BEFORE: White Rose bouquet I took apart on the right.
 AFTER: Tissue paper flowers on the left.

 I used the fake bouquet because the work of arranging the heights of each stem/bloom is already done for you.
 You could also gather up a bunch of branches from your yard and attach the paper flowers.

-To make them look more realistic – put water in your vase.
+To make them look more realistic, cut the branches from the main stem and put water in your vase.

 There are so many ways to make gorgeous bouquets of paper flowers.
 Look what Aunt Peaches did with coffee filters.

 Pretty roses from tissue paper.